JDIZM/node-express-firebase-mongodb/README.md

 This project uses Firebase Auth for authentication.
 The firebase admin sdk is used to verify the token and decode the claims.

-Because we are not running in a google environment we need to initialize the firebase admin sdk with a service account key file.
+Because we are not running in a google environment we need to initialize the firebase admin sdk with a service account key file. see the [Firebase Admin SDK docs](https://firebase.google.com/docs/admin/setup#initialize_the_sdk_in_non-google_environments) for more info.

 This requires a service account key file at `$HOME/gcloud.json`.
 The `GOOGLE_APPLICATION_CREDENTIALS` env variable must be set to the path of the service account key file.